jmquigs/ModelMod/Docs/userguide/README.md

 ModelMod is not compatible with all games.
 This is because it makes assumptions about how games render data, and right now these assumptions are fairly specific.

+The top three limiting factors are as follows, all of these may improve over
+time:

+1) It requires GPU-based animated meshes.
+This is common in modern games, but older games primarily use CPU-animation.

+2) It requires D3D9 for rendering.

+3) It uses DLL injection, which can be a temperamental process.

+#### Testing compatibility

 To see if a game you are interested in will work, you can use this video as a guide:

 https://www.youtube.com/watch?v=3Mvqcv3-OPs